-P{Preformed}=P-P{Regenerated}
+$$P{\text{Preformed}} = P - P{\text{Regenerated}}$$ (2)

-We note that, despite the rapidity of the air-sea gas exchange, equilibrium of surface water with atmospheric oxygen is not perfect and may be prevented by physical processes, such as surface heat loss or entrainment of oxygen depleted deep water.
+With a piston velocity for oxygen of several meters per day, the timescale needed for the oxygen concentrations in the ocean's surface mixed layer, typically several tens of meters thick, to equilibrate with the atmospheric can reach a few weeks (e.g. Broecker and Peng, 1982).
+We note that, despite the relative rapidity of the O_2 air-sea gas exchange (rapid when compared with one to two orders of magnitude longer equilibration timescales for the strongly buffered CO_2), equilibrium of surface waters with atmospheric oxygen is actually not perfect and may be prevented by physical processes, such as surface heat loss or entrainment of oxygen depleted deep water.
 Computed AOU might be higher than the true oxygen utilisation, especially for waters with high-latitude outcrop regions (Ito et al., 2004).
 While the processes controlling the saturation state of oxygen in the surface waters are not well constrained by available observations, we pragmatically use the AOU metric in this study.
 We acknowledge the limitation of the AOU approach, and we assume that all our datasets, model outputs as well as observations, are affected similarly.